Frontend CORS Solutions

 2. Deploy to Server

-Deploy the contents of dist/ directory to your web server (Nginx, Apache, CDN, etc.).
+Deploy the contents of the dist/ directory to your web server (Nginx, Apache, CDN, etc.).

 3. Configure Domain and HTTPS